UsabilityEngineering/RoomArranger/README.md

 **User Testing**

-- We created a comprehensive testing procedure for determining the efficacy our prototype.
+- We created a comprehensive testing procedure for determining the efficacy of our prototype.
 - Using information from previous user feedback, we designed the testing procedure to focus on user experience issue we found in previous iterations.

 - We were able to improve many points of confusion with the user interface.
-- Many more interactions patterns were added to the prototype, allowing users to have a more productive interactions.
+- Many more interactions patterns were added to the prototype, allowing users to have more productive interactions.
-- Using the more advanced prototype, we were able to apply the user testing feedback toward specifying design parameters for an end product.
+- Using the more advanced prototype, we were able to apply the user testing feedback toward specifying design parameters for the end product.

 **Icons**